Samuel Revans: New Zealand

 Revans arrived in New Zealand on the ship Adelaide on 7 March 1840, docking at Wellington Harbour's Port Nicholson.
 On 18 April of the same year, he published the second edition of the New Zealand Gazette, the first newspaper published in the newly settled islands.
 He also invested in the timber business, and established a number of farms.
 Gradually, he became more distant from his newspaper, leaving both the printing and the editing to his staff.
 He also began to question the effectiveness of Wakefield's New Zealand Company.
 Eventually, his publishing business collapsed, leaving him reliant on his other properties for income.

 In 1848, Revans became prominent in the newly formed Wellington Settlers' Constitutional Association, which advocated representative government.
 Revans' involvement was briefly interrupted by a sudden business venture – sailing to San Francisco with a cargo of timber and potatoes, which he hoped to sell to participants in the California gold rush.
 When this enterprise failed to meet with its expected success, Revans returned to New Zealand, where he and William Mein Smith had established a large station at Huangaroa, near modern Masterton, in Wairarapa.

 Political career

 When self-government for New Zealand was finally instituted, Revans stood in the first provincial elections and the first general election.
-He was successful, and represented the Wairarapa and Hawkes Bay electorate in the 1st New Zealand Parliament and on the Wellington Provincial Council.
+He was successful, and represented the Wairarapa and Hawke's Bay electorate in the 1st New Zealand Parliament and on the Wellington Provincial Council.
 In the 2nd New Zealand Parliament, he contested a 27 November 1856 by-election against Robert Hart in the Hutt electorate and gained 96 votes against 24 for Hart.
 Revans resigned on 22 March 1858.
 Politically, he generally supported Isaac Featherston, a prominent Wellingtonian politician, and opposed Edward Gibbon Wakefield and his son Jerningham Wakefield.
 Revans was known for his then-radical views on many subjects, including a strong support for republicanism.